appirio-tech/direct-app/README.md

 ==========

 ## building
+To build, download the docker build container that has all of the build dependencies.
+You can then run the container to build your local source code.
 1. Clone the github source directory
 2. Rename `token.properties.docker` to `token.properties` in the source directory
 3. Rename `topcoder_global.properties.docker` to `topcoder_global.properties`